idoyudha/doo/README.md

 This project is a requirement for 'Python for Data Science and AI', by Coursera.

-Extracting data from dataset and display it on dashboard
+Extracting data from dataset and display it on dashboard.